Nathanael321/umd-launcher/README.md

 In order to give this newly created webpage a more appealing look, CSS is then used to change the font, color, alignment of the icons, etc.

-This file also specifies a URL of an external file, popup.js

-## popup.js

-This file is currently empty as this extension doesn't require the use of JavaScript, but if JavaScript were to be used this is the file it would be put in.
+This file also specifies a URL of an external file, popup.js, which isn't displayed in the repository as that file is currently empty.
+This is because this extension doesn't need to use JavaScript, but if it did, it would be in the popup.js file.